 In general, and especially pre-pandemic, airlines hike prices for last-minute flights.
 They assume only business travelers and travelers who need to be somewhere soon are buying airline tickets last-minute.
 Airlines know these travelers will pay whatever it takes to get there.
 And trust us, you don't want to get stuck in that position a few weeks before a trip.

 Never bank on getting a last-second fare.
-Instead, we recommend booking your flight at least 45 days to 60 days before a domestic trip.
+Instead, we recommend booking your flight at least 30 days before a domestic trip.
 For international flights, give yourself even more time: start looking at flight prices at least two to six months beforehand.
-These general rules of thumb will help make sure you’re not paying too much.
+These general rules of thumb will help make sure you're not paying too much.

 You can search for and book flights up to 11 months (and sometimes more) in advance.
 Start looking early, watch the price fluctuations, and book when prices are low.

-And remember: Start your travel planning by booking the cheap flight first on the dates that are cheapest to travel.
-Once you have the cheap flight booked, you can plan lodging, activities, and the rest of your trip.
+And remember: Start your travel planning by booking the cheap flight first – on the dates that are cheapest to travel.
+Once you have that cheap flight locked up, you can plan lodging, activities, and the rest of your trip.
 Not following the Flight First Rule is the #1 mistake that travelers make.

 When to Book Holiday Flights

-You’re not seeing things: Flights during the holidays are almost always more expensive.
-Flying mid-December to mid-January will cost you.
+Flights during the holidays are almost always more expensive.
+Flying mid-December to early January will cost you.
 Thanksgiving flights can be tough on your budget, too.

 While we do still find flight deals over these dates, it’s best to avoid peak holiday travel and try to move your flights to early December or later in January.
 It'll save you hundreds.